 Overall Minnesota Tax Picture

 Minnesota is not a particularly tax-friendly state for retirees.
-Social Security income is taxed, as is all income from retirement accounts and pension.
+Social Security income is partially taxed and income from retirement accounts and pensions is fully taxed.
 Minnesota’s income tax rate is progressive, with rates ranging from 5.35% to 9.85%.
 These are among the highest in the country.
-On the other hand, Minnesota property tax rates average 1.17%, fairly close to the national average.
+On the other hand, Minnesota property tax rates average 1.11%, which is above to the national average.
+The statewide sales tax is 6.875%, and local sales taxes can be up to 2%.

 You can use this Minnesota paycheck calculator to estimate your take home pay in the North Star State.